wamdam/backy2/docs/source/datalayout.rst

 .. include:: global.rst.inc

-backy2 data layout
+benji data layout
 ==================

-backy2 uses two separate data storages: The *data backend* and the *meta backend*.
+benji uses two separate data storages: The *data backend* and the *meta backend*.

 The *data backend* stores the binary blocks whereas the *meta